 - complicated or high risk pregnancies – for any travel.

-The Medical Certificate of Fitness to Fly must be valid for the intended dates of travel.
+The Rex Medical Certificate of Fitness to Fly must be valid for the intended dates of travel.
+Boarding may be denied if the form is not completed in full.

 Pregnant passengers are advised to consult their practitioner prior to travel.